-- protects the inside of the body from damage
+- protecting the inside of the body from damage

-- helps to keep our body temperature more or less the same
+- helping to keep our body temperature more or less the same

-- gets rid of some body waste products through sweat
+- getting rid of some body waste products through sweat

 The skin is made up of 2 main layers: the epidermis on the outside and the dermis beneath.

 Sun damage is the cause of most skin cancers.
 The cells in the epidermis are most at risk of sun damage.

 The most common type of cells found in the epidermis are called keratinocytes.
-Basal cells are a special type of keratinocyte found at the bottom of the epidermis.
-The basal layer is where all normal skin cells come from, and where basal cancer cells (BCC) develop.
+Basal cells are a type of keratinocyte found at the bottom of the epidermis.
+The basal layer is where all normal skin cells come from, and where basal cell cancer (BCC) develops.

 The top two layers of the skin are made up of cells that have died and pushed up from the basal layer.
 They're filled with keratin made from keratinocytes.
 It's a tough waxy substance that helps to make the skin strong to protect the body.

 Melanoma skin cancer starts in the skin cells called melanocytes.
-These are cells in the deeper layers of the epidermis called melanocytes.
+These are cells in the deeper layers of the epidermis.
 Melanocytes make melanin.
 This is the brown substance that the melanocytes produce when the skin is exposed to the sun.

 Skin cancers can grow slowly and it can take some years before a cancer is noticed.
 But sometimes a skin cancer can grow very quickly, within a few months.